 Our projections of both the number of people who have chronic urticaria as well as other mast cell-mediated allergic and inflammatory diseases we are targeting, and who have the potential to benefit from treatment with THB335 or any of our oral future KIT inhibitor product candidates, are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations or market research, and may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of the indications that we are targeting.
 The potentially addressable patient population for THB335 or any of our oral future KIT inhibitor product candidates may be more limited that we currently estimate or may not be amenable to treatment with such product candidates.
 For example, women are nearly twice as likely as men to experience urticaria, and the expected requirement of concomitant use of appropriate birth control measures may result in a lower addressable patient population than we expect.
-Consequently, even if THB335 or any of our oral future KIT inhibitor product candidates are approved, the number of patients that may be eligible for treatment, or willing to be treated, with THB335 or any oral future KIT inhibitor product candidates may turn out to be much lower than expected.
+Consequently, even if THB335 or any of our oral future KIT inhibitor product candidates may turn out to be much lower than expected.
 Even if we obtain significant market share for THB335 or any oral future KIT inhibitor product candidates, if approved, if the potential target populations are small, we may never achieve profitability without obtaining regulatory approval for additional indications.